ShameekConyers/siclib/docs/siclib/index.md

 # Justification of Implementation
 The general idea is to work with a composition of pure functions and views to allow refactoring into an optimized Implementation later - this will allow operations which are "safe" to be made parallelized oon the CPU or GPU

+## Progress of Optimization.

+I'm looking into SYCL for vectorizing operations since CUDA already dominates the space and SYCL is usable on a wider set of systems, including iGPU's, and OpenMP allows easy parallelization over multiple machines.
+Thus after getting more aquanted with SYCL-BLAS I will move over to using that instead.
+Furthermore after profiling the overuse of std::function over C++ templates function causes an overhead as well as hindering the ability of the compiler to auto-vectorize

 ---
 ## Neural Network Module Example